ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-troubleshooting.md

 #### **12. "App not installed as app isn't compatible with your device"**

-The APK doesn't match your device's architecture.
+The YT Music you patched APK doesn't match your device's architecture.
 Refer to step 1 in the [YTM guide](https://www.reddit.com/r/revancedextended/wiki/ytm-guide/#wiki_1._downloading_vanced_microg.2C_rvx_manager.2C_.26amp.3B_yt_music_apk) for info on downloading the correct APK/app.